 Also note that while choosing the outer layers, go for a size bigger so that you can fit the inner layers in it comfortably.

-2. Being in one group: While on the trail, ensure that you are never left on your own.
-Understand your pace and be with the trekkers with a similar pace.
+While on the trail, ensure that you are never left on your own.
+Understand your pace and be with the trekkers at a similar pace.

 We do not allow smoking or drinking at the trek.
 Here’s why: